-Being the 2nd largest continent of the globe, Africa has some of the longest rivers in the world like the Chambeshi and Nile rivers which flow through more than ten countries.
-The Nile has been considered the longest in the world for years now, but numerous Peruvian and Brazilian studies have concluded that Amazon River is longer after measuring the river including the Para estuary and its longest connecting canal.
+As the world's second largest continent, Africa is home to some of the longest rivers in the world.
+The longest river in Africa is the Nile, which flows from the north for 6,853 km through 11 African countries (Egypt, Sudan, Rwanda, Burundi, Tanzania, Uganda, Democratic Republic of the Congo, Ethiopia, Eritrea, Kenya, and South Sudan).
+The Nile has been considered the longest in the world for years now, but numerous Peruvian and Brazilian studies have concluded that Amazon River may be in fact longer after examining the Amazon River more closely in a way that includes the Para estuary and its longest connecting canal.

-Stretching over 2,922 miles, Chambeshi of Zambia is the primary remote source of river Congo by length.
-Chambezi starts as a stream from the mountains located in Northeastern part of Zambia, right next to Lake Tanganyika and flows into Bangweulu swamps.
-It has numerous channels in wetlands which are about 1.24 miles wide.
+Stretching 4,700 km, the Chambeshi River finds its source in the Congo River.
+The Chambezi starts as a stream from the mountains located in Northeastern part of Zambia, right next to Lake Tanganyika and flows into Bangweulu swamps.
+It has numerous channels in countless wetlands.
 Chambeshi passes through multiple countries including Rwanda, Burundi, Cameroon, Zambia, Angola, Congo, and the Democratic Republic of Congo.

-Extending over 2,611 miles, Niger is the principal river in West Africa whose drainage basin is approximately 817,600 square miles in area.
-The source of Niger is in the highlands of Guinea, and it flows in a crescent through Nigeria, Benin’s border, Niger, and the Niger Delta before flowing into the Atlantic Ocean.
+Extending over 4,200 km, the River Niger is the principal river in West Africa whose drainage basin is approximately 2,117,700 square km.
+The source of the River Niger is in the highlands of Guinea, and it flows in a crescent through Nigeria, Benin’s border, Niger, and the Niger Delta before flowing into the Atlantic Ocean.
 Niger is the third longest African river whose main tributary is River Benue.

-The Zambezi is the fourth longest in Africa and the largest east flowing river which drains into the Indian Ocean.
-The 1,599miles River originates from Zambia and flows through numerous nations including Zimbabwe, Zambia, Botswana, Namibia, and Angola before emptying into the Indian Ocean.
-Some of the crucial features of river Zambezi include Ngoye, Chavuma, and Victoria Falls.
+The Zambezi is the fourth longest river in Africa and the largest east flowing river that drains into the Indian Ocean.
+The 2,693 km river originates in Zambia and then flows through numerous nations including Zimbabwe, Zambia, Botswana, Namibia, and Angola before emptying into the Indian Ocean.
+Some of the crucial features of the Zambezi River include Ngoye, Chavuma, and Victoria Falls.
 The Zambezi has two hydroelectric power sources which power Zimbabwe, South Africa, Mozambique, and Zambia.

-Ubangi-uele is the most significant tributary of river Congo located in central Africa, which rises from the convergence of Uele and Mbomou rivers and flows through Congo and the Democratic republic of Congo (DRC) before joining River Congo in Liranga.
-Ubangi is 660 miles long, but with Uele which is 750 miles long, they form the most extended branch which is approximately 1,410 miles long.
+The Ubangi-uele is the most significant tributary of the Congo River.
+It is located in central Africa, where it rises from the convergence of Uele and Mbomou rivers and flows through Congo and the Democratic republic of Congo (DRC) before joining the Congo River in Liranga.
+Ubangi is 1,060 km long, but with Uele which is 1,210 miles long, they form the most extended branch which is approximately 2,270 km long.

-Situated in central Africa, Kasai starts from Angola, and it serves as the DRC-Angola border before flowing into DRC.
-Some of Kasai's tributaries include rivers Sankuru, Kwango, and Fimi.
-The Kasai basin is composed mainly of the equatorial rainforest which is a perfect farming region for an area known for its infertility and sandy soil.
-The 1338-mile Kasai is a branch of the Congo River.
+Situated in central Africa, the Kasai River begins in Angola and serves as the border between DRC and Angola before flowing into DRC.
+Some of Kasai's tributaries include the rivers of Sankuru, Kwango, and Fimi.
+The Kasai basin is composed mainly of the equatorial rainforest which is a farming region for an area known for its fertility and sandy soil.
+The 2,153 km Kasai River is a branch of the Congo River.

 Significance of Africa's Longest Rivers